Special Education

 Social Communication Resources and Services (SCORES)

-This program provides support for students with Autism Spectrum Disorders (ASD) and/or other disabilities.
+Our program provides support for students with Autism Spectrum Disorders (ASD) and other disabilities.
 Their goal is to improve social, communication, and behavioral skills at school and at home.

 Scores Teacher Heather Bethea Scores Teacher Hyden Johnson Scores Teacher Michelle Griffin Scores Teacher Sharlette Tucci